clairefro/obsidian-chat-cbt-plugin/README.md

 5. Ensure "Ollama mode" is disabled in ChatCBT plugin settings

 Treat your OpenAI API Keys like a password - do not share this publicaly.
 For your safety, your OpenAI API key is encrypted when saving settings.

+Note that with the OpenAI option enabled, your messages will be sent to OpenAI.
+See [OpenAI's data privacy policy](https://openai.com/policies/privacy-policy).
+To minimize chances of association of messages with you personally, I crafted the prompt to respond to a "fictional client".
+As you can guess, this is not foolproof.
+Try to stick to your emotions, and avoid disclosing any sensitive personal info like real names of people or your home address.

 ### Ollama setup